 - Set up basic reports (see Adobe Analytics Report Set Up Guide)

 Step 1: Ensure Adobe Analytics is actively used and confirm which version is being utilized

 Step 2: Select Demandbase attributes to capture in Demandbase Setup (see Attribute Selection in DBS (Adobe Analytics Connector)

 For identified companies, the Data Connector automatically sends the following Demandbase attributes to one conversion variable:

 Using a second conversion variable, another 8 Demandbase attributes can be integrated.
 This includes any custom Account Watch attributes.
-For instructions on how to choose attributes go to Attribute Selection Guide.
+For instructions on how to choose attributes go to Attribute Selection in DBS (Adobe Analytics Connector).

 To add or edit conversion variables (eVars) follow the steps below: